zwelisha/string_calculator_part1/README.md

 - Start with the simplest test case of an empty string and move to one and two numbers simple as possible so that you force yourself to write tests you did not think about.

-- Remember to refector after each passing test
+- Remember to refactor after each passing test

 2. Allow the method to handle an unknown amount of numbers